DaveWaMu/Stock-Market-Analysis-with-Excel-VBA/README.md

 * Ensure you commit regularly to your repository and it contains a README.md file.

-* After everything has been saved, create a sharable link and submit that to <https://bootcampspot-v2.com/>.
+* After everything has been saved, create a sharable link and submit that to bootcamp spot.

 - - -